dojo/framework/src/widget-core/README.md

 A core widget library for Dojo 2.

-This is an *alpha* of Dojo 2 Widgets.
-We expect several things to change before this package is released.
-It is **not** production ready.
+**WARNING** This is *alpha* software.
+It is not yet production ready, so you should use at your own risk.

 For more background on Widgets for Dojo 2, there is a document describing the [widgeting system](https://github.com/dojo/meta/blob/master/documents/Widget-System.md).